best-practice-and-impact/gptables/docs/source/doc.gptable.rst

 -------------

 This table demonstrates the border formatting options available.
-You can find all options for `border styles in the XlsxWriter documentation`.
+You can find all options for `border styles in the XlsxWriter documentation`_.

-.. _`border styles in the XlsxWriter documentaion`: https://xlsxwriter.readthedocs.io/format.html#format-set-border
+.. _`border styles in the XlsxWriter documentation`: https://xlsxwriter.readthedocs.io/format.html#format-set-border

 .. list-table::
     :header-rows: 1